-TCO2token contracts still carry all the attributes and metadata of the NFT, making them specific to a given project and vintage.
+TCO2 token contracts still carry all the attributes and metadata of the NFT, making them specific to a given project and vintage.
 This is crucial because voluntary market carbon credits trade at very different price points due to credits of a certain type or with specific attributes being more sought-after than others.
 This system guarantees that a soil carbon project with additional certification can be priced higher than a large-scale renewable energy project.

-TCO2tokens are not very liquid.
+However, there's one downside to this: because they are specific to a single project and vintage, TCO2 tokens are not very liquid.
 While in the example above it makes sense to discriminate between the two tokens, what if we want to create a liquid market for soil carbon where all soil carbon credits are treated equally?
 This would allow deep liquidity to be aggregated, key for fair and efficient price discovery for a specific type of carbon asset—something we are struggling to find in the "real world".